dasc-lab/robot-framework/docs/px4_robots/solar_rover_setup.md

 **Distinction between parallel and series connections (solar panels):**

 - **Series connection:** Increases the voltage.
-  - For the rover, this was unnecessary since the battery operates at 12V and each solar panel also has a 12V rating.
+  - For the rover, this was unnecessary since the battery operates at 12V and each solar panel operates at a voltage raving above 12v.

 - **Parallel connection:** Increases the current.
   - Since the battery’s voltage requirement is already satisfied, the panels must be connected in parallel to provide the necessary current.